U.S. jury finds Macau billionaire guilty in U.N. bribery case

 1 Min Read

-NEW YORK (Reuters) - A U.S. jury on Thursday found Macau billionaire Ng Lap Seng guilty on charges he bribed two United Nations ambassadors to help him build a multibillion-dollar conference center.
+NEW YORK, July 27 (Reuters) - A U.S. jury on Thursday found Macau billionaire Ng Lap Seng guilty on charges he bribed two United Nations ambassadors to help him build a multibillion-dollar conference center.

 Ng, 69, was convicted on all six counts he faced, including bribery, money laundering and corruption charges.